Camarero

-Camarero (1951–1956) was a Thoroughbred racehorse that was raised and raced in Puerto Rico.
+Camarero (June 16, 1951–August 27, 1956) was a Thoroughbred racehorse that was raised and raced in Puerto Rico.
 He was the winner of 73 races, including the Triple Crown of Thoroughbred Racing in Puerto Rico.
 Camarero is notable for setting the current world record of the most consecutive wins for a Thoroughbred racehorse at 56 in a series of races between April 1953 and August 1955.

 Background

 Cameraro was sired by Thirteen who was a son of 1938 Travers Stakes winner Thanksgiving.
 His name translates to "waiter" in Spanish.
-Camarero was a small bay colt that weighed 750 pounds and stood only 14 hands high.
+Camarero was a small bay colt described as "pony sized" weighing 750 pounds and standing only 14 hands high.
 His male line traced to The Finn and he was bred and owned by prominent San Juan newspaper man Jose Coll-Vidal.

 As per Puerto Rican racetrack regulation, prohibitive favorites are not allowed to be wagered on, which meant that for most of Camarero's winning streak no on-track bets were taken.
 Camarero was the first winner of Puerto Rico's Triple Crown of Thoroughbred Racing, winning the Governor's Cup, Jose de Diego Stakes and Primavera Stakes in 1954, undefeated.
 As well, according to Hall of Fame Jockey Angel Cordero Jr. "he [Cameraro] means horse racing."